Recently in an online group I came across a question about how to deal with conflicting Aromatherapy advice.

 But when you find two reputable, qualified individuals giving apparently conflicting aromatherapy advice, what then do you do?

 For the novice this can seem like an insoluble problem.
 If the experts don’t agree, where do you turn?

 For me, however, this question didn’t seem like a problem, but more of an illustration of how aromatherapy advice can change over time.
 There was in fact a very simple explanation of why the pieces of advice differed.

 You see the books in question had been written a few years ago.
-The conflicting advice had come to light more recently, based on new knowledge about potential harm that had not previously been appreciated.
+The conflicting advice had come to light more recently.

 Aromatherapy advice is not set in stone.
 It evolves and changes as we learn more, both in what essential oils can do.
 But also where there may be new evidence of potential harm, and therefore new advice about how to stay safe.